niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 4. Now that the docker plugin is installed, the next step is to build the image from the Dockerfile.
 The Docker Pipeline plugin provides a `build()` method for creating a new image, from a Dockerfile in the repository, during a pipeline run.

-The `build()` method takes some paramteres, in this case we will supply the imageName:imageTag and the location of the Dockerfile.
+The `build()` method takes some parameters, in this case we will supply the imageName:imageTag and the location of the Dockerfile.
 The location of the Dockerfile has to be specified the Dockerfile in the current repository is used by default, however our Dockerfile isn't there - it's in the flask-example-cicd folder.

 In the build method, state the name of the image and a tag (e.g., `flask-web-app:1.0`) and where the Dockerfile is (`./flask-example-cicd/`).
 Create a new stage that builds the Dockerfile.